mmagnus/boox-wifi-mount-sync/readme.md

 	Unmount successful for /Users/magnus/mnt/note/
 	echo 'ssh' | sshfs -o password_stdin -o allow_other,default_permissions -p 2222 ssh@192.168.0.52:/storage/emulated/0 /Users/magnus/mnt/note/

-you see first the script will ping ips provided with IPS.
+you see first, the script will ping ips provided with IPS.
 The reason for that is that I noted on my Mac when try to mount using `sshfs` and the device under ip is not reachable this can easily hang my Mac and the only solution was to restart the whole machine.

 The FFS will be open in the batch mode, see this icon in your menu bar: